A Veterinarian’s Guide

 Cannabidiol (CBD)

 CBD is a non-intoxicating phytocannabinoid derived from the Cannabis plant.
 It interacts indirectly with CB1 and CB2 receptors (by allosteric modulation) and it modulates other receptor systems, including the GABA, glutamate, serotonin, opioid, and dopamine pathways.
-Clinical applications of CBD include its antioxidant, anti-inflammatory, analgesic, anxiolytic, and anti-seizure properties.

 delta-9-Tetrahydrocannabinol (THC)